How Sexual Rejection Really Impacts Relationships

 This appears to be an adaptive response: If you think your partner might not be in the mood, it seems too risky to get it wrong and experience rejection yet again.

-It's understandable that someone might not be in the mood for sex if they feel their partner is just looking for a physical release.
+It's understandable that someone might not be in the mood for sex if they feel their partner is just looking for physical release.
 But when I work with couples in therapy, I regularly see that a shift can happen when men are able to vocalize that their desire for sex isn't simply about release.
-Instead, they talk about wanting to connect with and feel close to their partner, and receive validation of their desirability and worth.
+Instead, they talk about wanting to connect with and feel close to their partner and receive validation of their desirability and worth.

 You might be surprised at what a shift like this can do for a relationship.